SergiyGolov/wikipedia_section_recommendation/README.md

 Github repository for the master thesis project "Recommending ordered sections with similar section filtering to help structuring Wikipedia articles".
 This project consisted in improving an already existing Wikipedia section recommendation algorithm: https://github.com/epfl-dlab/WCNPruning (from "Structuring Wikipedia Articles with Section Recommendations" paper)

+The notebooks and folders have numbers as prefixes which indicates in which order they need to be executed.
+If you want to skip the dataset building skip the `1-dataset_building` folder, and if you also want to skip the building of the data used by the semantic similar section detection skip the `2-semantic_similarity_data_building` folder.
+We provide our intermediate data which we had after executing each folder (see "Reproduction with 2021 data" section).

+Otherwise, run the notebooks in order, one at a time (i.e. free memory of a notebook before running the next).

 ## Prerequisite
 - python 3.9 if you want to run notebooks from the `2-semantic_similarity_data_building` (`torch` which is used by `sentence_transformers` does not work with python 3.10 for now), otherwise python 3.10 should be fine.
 - pip in order to install the required modules in `requirements.txt`